LloydTao/Hackathon-Junction-2021/README.md

 ## Project

-KeepChat is a game chat service which utilises AI to moderate the chat space.
-This includes screening messages for hate speech and profanity, measuring and rewarding user sociability, and the ability to learn from new instances of inapproprite messages flagged by the community.

-### Features

-**Screening** is the detection of communications based on known instances of good/bad messages.
-The AI is able to continuously re-train itself based on what chat users are **flagging** as good or bad messages.
-Developers can choose whether this data comes from only their own chat rooms, or from the global pool of moderated chat messages.

-After implementing the chat service into their application, developers can choose how their system **moderates** individual messages and users.
-For example, built-in functionality can automatically censor bad messages by **replacing** or **blocking** profanity and hate speech.
+KeepChat is an in-game chat service with superpowers, making the chat space friendly for everyone.
+Our vision is to keep chat safe and inclusive, without requiring constant attention from moderators.

+Messages sent to a chat room are screened for hate speech, profanity and otherwise malicious messages, before being delivered to other users.
+Our AI is able to learn what it should filter by looking at messages flagged by users within the chat.
+This allows it to continuously adapt to harmful language as it evolves, blocking euphemisms, dog whistles. and variations of slurs.

-On the other hand, developers may wish to give **in-game benefits** to valuable members of the community, such as virtual currency or custom username styles.
+KeepChat also measures user sociability by looking at the content of messages, and how other chat users reply or react to their messages.
+Based on this social score, developers may wish to give in-game benefits to valuable members of the community, such as virtual currency, chat privileges or custom username styles.

-Chat rooms are hosted on the cloud, meaning that screening, flagging and moderating are **built-in** to the service.
-You just need to configure your moderation settings and access chats through our simple API.
+The power of KeepChat comes from the fact it is completely plug-and-play.
+Your team doesn’t need to worry about servers, storage, collecting bad messages or re-configuring the filter.
+Everything is hosted on our cloud.
+Integrating your application with our chat service is seamless through our simple yet powerful API.

 ## Structure